junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Yes," Dean hesitates, allowing himself to admit, feeling the aftershock still hanging around his limbs.
 He answers carefully, voice tight, in awe.
 "But not what you think."

 "Tell me."
 Cas says, in pained voice, the light in his eyes dimming.
 The voice that says without saying: *Tell me how horrifying and dangerous I am now, tell me how distorted and undignified this shape is.
 Tell me I am a monster.
-Tell me your disgust and terror, your hatred and unforgiveness, and you'll leave me in between the dimensions as I was.*
+Tell me your disgust and terror, your hatred and unforgiveness, and you'll leave me in between the dimensions as I was.
+The place I deserved to be.*

 And Dean tells him, through choked sound: "It's beautiful, Cas.
 You're beautiful.
 Awesome, really.
 In any form, in all the forms."
 He pauses, letting the words sink in, because it's the truth.
 In the place where his stomach twists in uneasiness, there are also flutters.
 Then, the bigger truth, "I'm not afraid of you, Cas.
 I never will.
 I'm afraid of losing you."

 The lingering touch of the Cas in the djinn's version of Purgatory comes back to him.
-So is that pair of widened blue eyes with the glistening tears when he said "You have to let me go."
+So does that pair of widened blue eyes with the glistening tears when he said "You have to let me go."
 Dean can't help wipe his face with his hands, finding the barely dried places wet again.
 It feels so easy to admit it, to say it now, as if he has practiced for a thousand times -- with the djinn world and his nightmares being rehearsals, that might as well be true.

 And just like the nightmare replay, Cas sighs heavily, and then says, "But you have to let me go.
 Me being here, my existence and the tear, it's breaking the dimension, it might break the sky and the whole world.
 I don't want to hurt you.
 I will never hurt you."